Clear sky, sharp snow-capped mountains, and beautiful landscapes. These are what you get during Annapurna base camp trekking in January.

 The Annapurna Base Camp trekking is one of the most famous trekking routes in Nepal.
 Each year thousands of adventure seekers visit this place.
 They come here to view the incredible mountains and experience something different.

 Most people visit this place in the trekking seasons.
 And many still think the Annapurna base camp trekking in January is not doable.
 But it is possible and doable.
-In fact, January is one of the best times to visit the Annapurna base camp.
+January is one of the best times to visit the Annapurna base camp.

 January is around the middle of winter in Nepal.
 The higher altitude gets moderate snowfall, whereas the lower altitude is ideal for trekking.
 Early January is probably one of the best times to visit the Annapurna base camp.

 Annapurna base camp trekking in January offers you one of the best views of the mountains.
 You will feel warm during the day, and cold as the night falls.
-These areas get a few or no rainfall at all in January.
+These areas get little or no rainfall at all in January.
 Due to this, the skies remain clear, and the surroundings seem even sharper.

-Clear sky is what you expect during your trekking to the Himalayas.
+A clear sky is what you expect during your trekking to the Himalayas.